ICEVI and CBM promote education of visually impaired children.

 Founded in 1952 in the Netherlands, the International Council for Education of People with Visual Impairment (ICEVI) is a global association of individuals and organisations that promotes equal access to appropriate education for all visually impaired children and youth so that they may achieve their full potential.

-ICEVI works closely with International Non-Governmental Development Organizations (INGDOs) and UN bodies such as United Nations Economic and Social Council (UN-ECOSOC), UNESCO, UNICEF, and WHO.
+ICEVI works closely with international non-governmental development organisations and UN bodies, such as the United Nations Economic and Social Council, UNESCO, UNICEF, and WHO.

-ICEVI’s biannual magazine 'The Educator' is available in in print and Braille in both English and Spanish and is also posted on the website www.icevi.or g.
+ICEVI’s biannual magazine "The Educator" is available in in print and Braille in both English and Spanish and is also posted on the ICEVI website.
 ICEVI also publishes a biannual electronic newsletter that is currently distributed worldwide.

-CBM is one of the strong supporters of ICEVI and both the organisations share the common objective of reaching out to children with visual impairment who are currently unreached.
+CBM is one of the strong supporters of ICEVI.
+Both organisations share a common objective of reaching out to children with visual impairment who are currently unreached.
 CBM is also an International Partner Member of ICEVI and contributes to its policies and programmes.
-CBM is actively engaged in the Global Campaign on Education for All Children with Visual Impairment (EFA-VI) being implemented by ICEVI acting in partnership with the World Blind Union (WBU).
+CBM is actively engaged in the Global Campaign on Education for All Children with Visual Impairment being implemented by ICEVI acting in partnership with the World Blind Union.